 Check out how RedBull incorporated their brand colors when it came to designing a notebook.

 Adding a hint of shimmer is a great way to draw attention to parts of your design that you want to stand out, such as your logo or brand name.
 Check out how Berkshire Hathaway added an opulent shine to their branded notebooks.

-Hardcover Notebooks come complete with a customizable top sheet, so you have an extra space to tell your brand story from the very first page.
+Hardcover Notebooks come complete with a customizable top sheet, so you have extra space to tell your brand story from the very first page.

 If you’re onboarding employees, why not design the top sheet that showcases your brand values, so they’re always front of mind.

 If you’re giving out your notebooks at an event or to a new client, include a personal statement that tells those new to your brand what you’re about.
 Whether that’s your mission statement, your passion, or a snapshot of the brand history.